margaretfoster/SubjectToChange/README.md

 - Models the group-level trends to identify points where third-party writers change how they write about the activities of actors
 - Creates a dataset that operationalizes the above into a:
     - binary "actor change" variable
-    - time series actor-country-year change records
+    - time-series actor-country-year change records

-- Inserts the variable in a previous study about the effects of uncertanty on the length of substate conflict, more directly capturing the dynamic of interest and increasing the precison of the study's estimate
+- Inserts the variable in a previous study about the effects of uncertainty on the length of substate conflict, more directly capturing the dynamic of interest and increasing the precision of the study's estimate

 ## Data